A safe haven for those in desperate need

 Bridget Reeves – Women’s Ministries Manager

 Bridget Reeves was born in Seattle and spent most of her growing up years in Issaquah, WA.
 She then spent two years studying public speaking and ministry at Point Loma Nazarene University before transferring to Western Washington University where she graduated with a Bachelor of Arts in Sociology.
 She’s currently continuing her education at Western Seminary.
-Bridget loves to run and is married to Justin Reeves, who also serves at LMM as Drop-In Center Supervisor.
+Bridget loves to run and has two dogs and a few ducks!
+Her husband, Justin Reeves, is also on staff.

 Steve Clark – Men’s Client Care Coordinator